Floriography: Saying It With Flowers

 A couple of years ago, jazz singer Joanna Pascale fell down the rabbit hole with floriography, the language of flowers, after a friend gave her a copy of an 1852 book.

 The gesture didn't get him back, but did make her point.
-The olive branch's meaning goes back to ancient Greece, but is best known from the bible story in which God offers an olive branch to Noah, establishing a truce after the flood.
-And this is far from the only religious symbolism embedded in flowers, says Josh Helmer, Director of Interpretation of the Philadelphia Museum of Art, art just like the 15th century Dutch master Jan van Eyck used his audience's floral fluency to tell elaborate stories.
+The olive branch's meaning goes back to ancient Greece, but is best known from the Bible story in which God offers an olive branch to Noah, establishing a truce after the flood.
+And this is far from the only religious symbolism embedded in flowers, says Josh Helmer, Director of Interpretation of the Philadelphia Museum of Art.
+Artists like the 15th century Dutch master Jan van Eyck used his audience's floral fluency to tell elaborate stories.

 Indeed, flowers have been entertaining us for a long time, but their significance had a sharp decline at the dawn of the 20th century.
-Though flowered references peppered the great American songbook, ties to floriography have long since fallen out of fashion.
-Captivated by the untapped symbolic potential of flowers in jazz music, Pascale set about writing musical bouquets.
-One of them attribute to four inspirational figures in her life, all of whom died childless.
+Though floral references peppered the Great American Songbook, ties to floriography have long since fallen out of fashion.
+Captivated by the untapped symbolic potential of flowers in jazz music, Pascale set about writing musical bouquets—one of them attributed to four inspirational figures in her life, all of whom died childless.